Nicholas-the-Null/pyred/README.md

 my first reddit bot in python

-what it can do it?
+1)download random imgur image

-download random imgur image
+2)check if is a duplicate

-check if is a duplicate
+3)check if contains face other thing will add in future (for nsfw tag)

-check if contains face other thing will add in future (for nsfw tag) post every half hour
+4)post every half hour